solana-labs/solana/docs/src/inflation/inflation_schedule.md

 Similarly, here we see the *Total Current Supply* of SOL [MM] over time, assuming an initial *Total Current Supply* of `488,587,349 SOL` (i.e. for this example, taking the *Total Current Supply* as of `2020-01-25` and simulating inflation starting from that day).

-The expected Staking Yield and Adjusted Staking Yield metrics are then primarily a function of the % of total SOL staked on the network.
-Therefore we can we can estimate the *Staking Yield*, if we introduce an additional parameter *% of Staked SOL*:
+Setting aside validator uptime and commissions, the expected Staking Yield and Adjusted Staking Yield metrics are then primarily a function of the % of total SOL staked on the network.
+Therefore we can we can model *Staking Yield*, if we introduce an additional parameter *% of Staked SOL*:

 $$
 \%~\text{SOL Staked} = \frac{\text{Total SOL Staked}}{\text{Total Current Supply}}